By the end of this section, you will be able to:

 While sleep deprivation in general is associated with a number of negative consequences (Brown, 2012), the consequences of REM deprivation appear to be less profound (as discussed in Siegel, 2001).
 In fact, some have suggested that REM deprivation can actually be beneficial in some circumstances.
 For instance, REM sleep deprivation has been demonstrated to improve symptoms of people suffering from major depression, and many effective antidepressant medications suppress REM sleep (Riemann, Berger, & Volderholzer, 2001; Vogel, 1975).

 It should be pointed out that some reviews of the literature challenge this finding, suggesting that sleep deprivation that is not limited to REM sleep is just as effective or more effective at alleviating depressive symptoms among some patients suffering from depression.
 In either case, why sleep deprivation improves the mood of some patients is not entirely understood (Giedke & Schwärzler, 2002).
 Recently, however, some have suggested that sleep deprivation might change emotional processing so that various stimuli are more likely to be perceived as positive in nature (Gujar, Yoo, Hu, & Walker, 2011).
-The hypnogram below ([link]) shows a person’s passage through the stages of sleep.
+The hypnogram below (figure below) shows a person’s passage through the stages of sleep.